 ‘Is that why your tent looks like the kitchen storeroom?
 Where do you sleep?
 And more to the point, where will I sleep?’

 ‘We can squeeze another bed over there.’

-William studied Henry in momentary thought.
+William studied John in momentary thought.
 ‘Come on, the Prince has an account at The Cherry Tree.
 We will stay there until we get funds.’

 The Cherry Tree, on the quay overlooking Sutton Harbour, was where seafarers and ship-owners rubbed shoulders with royalty and the aristocracy.
 That they were able to conduct their business so far from London was a sound measure of the importance of shipping to a nation that had two territories separated by three hundred leagues of usually hostile Frankish territory.
 Often, the only way of travelling between the two territories was by sea.

 William struggled to understand the situation.
 ‘Have you sent a message to the King letting him know how short of funds you are?’

 ‘Have you sent a message to the Prince?’